openshift-labs/learn-katacoda/introduction/getting-started/2explore-console.md

 ## Task 2

 Notice the menu on the left.
 You're now currently on the **Overview** screen.
-The tools that you'll need for building and deploying your application can also be found here on the left, as well as setting access controls.
+The tools that you'll need for building and deploying your application can also be found here on the left.

 Take a quick look around these, clicking on **Applications**, **Builds**, and **Resources** to see more options.
 There won't be much there for now as we have nothing in our project.